kshedden/seqmatch/README.md

 * MaxMatches: The maximum number of mathches returned for each window in a gene.

+* MaxMergeProcs: The maximum number of merge operations that are performed concurrently.

 A rule of thumb would be to set `BloomSize` equal to twice the number of reads times `NumHash`.